u-alexandru/Java-TicTacToe/README.md

-# Java-TrissGame
+# Java-TicTacToe
 My first Java project.
-A simple Triss Game where you can't beat the computer.
+A simple TicTacToe Game where you can't beat the computer.